travetto/travetto/module/cache/README.md

   * `params` the function used to determine the inputs for computing the cache key.
 This is an easier place to start to define what parameters are important in caching.
 This defaults to all inputs.
   * `maxAge` the number of milliseconds will hold the value before considering the cache entry to be invalid.
 By default values will live infinitely.
   * `extendOnAccess` determines if the cache timeout should be extended on access.
 This only applies to cache values that have specified a `maxAge`.
+  * `serialize` the function to execute before storing a cacheable value.
+This allows for any custom data modification needed to persist as a string properly.
-  * `transform` the function to execute on return of a cached value.
+  * `deserialize` the function to execute on return of a cached value.
 This allows for any necessary operations to conform to expected output (e.g. re-establishing class instances, etc.).
 This method should not be used often, as the return values of the methods should naturally serialize to/from `JSON` and the values should be usable either way.

 ### @EvictCache